 Updated from its original posting on 2012-03-09

-Several traders and their accounts have suffered because of greed.
+The Swiss proverb above couldn’t be more true for us forex traders.
+As you may know, many traders (and their accounts) have suffered because of greed.
 In fact, this is how the saying “Bulls and bears make money; hogs get slaughtered” came about.
-No other animal embodies greed better than the hog and in the trading business, the markets show no mercy to hogs.
+No other animal embodies greed better than the hog, and in the trading business, the markets show no mercy to hogs.

-The Merriam-Webster definition of greed is “a selfish and excessive desire for more of something (as money) than is needed.”
+The Merriam-Webster definition describes greed as “a selfish and excessive desire for more of something (as money) than is needed.”
 Sound familiar?

 Let’s face it, it’s our desire to acquire handsome returns that drives us to trade, but this desire becomes unhealthy–even dangerous–when it is EXCESSIVE.